-- Use For: Granite, marble, slate, and travertine tile work well for walls or for flooring where moisture is not of a concern.
+- Use for: Granite, marble, slate, and travertine tile work well for walls or for flooring where moisture is not of concern.

 - Sizes: From 6"x6" upward.
 Larger size natural stone tiles can make a room look magisterial.

-- Pay Attention To: By definition, natural stone tile will have rectified edges (this means that the edges are cut).
+- Pay attention to: By definition, the natural stone tile will have rectified edges (this means that the edges are cut).
 Ceramic tile can be rectified or non-rectified.

 - Use for: This unglazed tile is used for flooring, inside or outside.
 With a COF of .8 and greater, quarry tile provides excellent slip resistance.

 - Sizes: Usually from 3"x3" to 12"x12".

-- Pay Attention To: Not all quarry tile is brick-red.
+- Pay attention to: Not all quarry tile is brick-red.
 While red is the most popular color, you will also find this tile in tan and gray.
 Due to the difficulty in cleaning quarry tile, we recommend darker colors.
 If you choose to install lighter colors, sealing the surface will aid in cleanup.
-For more information, see our guide to cleaning quarry tile.

 - Use for: Pressed clay or concrete tiles suitable for exterior walkways, floors, pool decking, pool linings, and patios.
 Interior residential use not recommended unless for high-traffic areas where aesthetics are not of great concern, such as mudrooms, furnace rooms, work areas, etc.